caltechlibrary/eprints2archives/README.md

 ## Acknowledgments

 The [vector artwork](https://thenounproject.com/term/upload/2800646/) of a cloud and arrow contained within the logo for this repository was created by [Vimal](https://thenounproject.com/vimalraj2/) from the Noun Project.
 It is licensed under the Creative Commons [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.

+The icons of operating systems used on this page were obtained from [iconsdb.com](https://www.iconsdb.com/gray-icons/linux-icon.html).
+They are distributed under a [Creative Commons Attribution-NoDerivs 3.0](https://creativecommons.org/licenses/by-nd/3.0/) license.

 This work was funded by the California Institute of Technology Library.